shawngonsalves/VoiceBasedEmail/README.md

-# VoiceBasedEmail
+# Voice Based Email For The Unsighted
-Automating python  to help the blind access the email using his/her voice hello
+Automating python to help the blind access their email using his/her voice.